TERMS AND CONDITIONS

 d) Any question as to the interpretation of application of the Rules and Bye-Laws shall be decided by the Council, whose decision shall be final and binding on Members.

-a) The Classes of Membership shall be: Under 30’s, Individual, Corporate, Overseas & Lifetime
+a) The Classes of Membership shall be: Under 30’s, Individual, Joint, Corporate, Overseas & Lifetime

 b) The rights attached to each class, the maximum number of Members of each class and the respective entrance fees and annual subscriptions shall be such as may be fixed from time to time by the Council, who may waive, reduce, increase or defer an entrance fee or annual subscription, or any part thereof, in particular cases at their discretion.